jsalfity/CarND-Behavioral-Cloning/README.md

 #### Match with drive.py
-The same cropping and resizing was performed in `drive.py`, lines 79-80 , the python file which runs the trained model through the simulator.
+The same cropping and resizing was performed in `drive.py`, line 86, the python file which runs the trained model through the simulator.

 ### Data Augmentation (During Training)